Plant-based milk market in China

 Social media is where Chinese people go to find plant-based milk brands and products that fit their needs

-Chinese people spend a lot of time on social media doing many things like, chat with friends, create videos, buy products and others, however what is important for brands is that Chinese people go on these channels also to:
+Chinese people spend a lot of time on social media doing many things like, chatting with friends, creating videos, buying products, and others, however, what is important for brands is that Chinese people go on these channels also to:

 - obtain information about products and brands